 In order to enhance the diversity of our academic community, to ensure inclusiveness in hiring and retaining qualified faculty and staff, and to admit qualified and culturally competent students, the University of Arizona College of Medicine (UA COM) has collaboratively developed and adopted a Diversity Statement, which demonstrates its commitment to a broad definition of diversity.
 To implement that commitment, the college is engaging in meaningful outreach efforts to optimize the pool of diverse faculty and staff applicants, and to attract a diverse student body.
 The UA COM is making efforts to develop specific approaches to measure its success in recruiting, retaining and attracting diverse individuals to the college’s faculty, staff and student body by identifying certain measurable characteristics within these groups.

 For faculty and staff, the specific criteria on which the UA COM is measuring its success in increasing diversity include growing the numbers of women and members of racial and ethnic minorities traditionally underrepresented in medicine with specific focus on Latino/Hispanic and Native Americans through appropriate outreach and support activities.
 Although race, ethnicity and gender are not considered in making hiring decisions, they are evaluated as measures of the College’s success in widening its pool of qualified applicants and in retaining qualified individuals after hire.
 These criteria can be identified by examining post-hire documents to determine whether the COM's diversity goals are being met.
 Additionally, the UA COM will develop surveys so that individuals can self-identify other criteria that fall within the COM's diversity statement.
 The college also aspires to develop programs that will increase the number of faculty and staff who demonstrate cultural competency and bilingual abilities.

-Women in Academic Medicine (WAM)
+Women in Medicine and Science (WIMS)